Anymuz/HackTheBox-Walkthroughs/Conceal/Conceal.md

 COMING SOON!

 ## Phase 1 - Reconnaissance
 The initial enumeration stage of this machine isn’t as straightforward as previous machines which is one of the many reasons this machine earned it’s hard difficulty rating.
 As usual we will start with nmap, however there are some initial set-ups that are required before we can enumerate all of the TCP ports on this machine.
-The enumeration phase for this machine will take us through some IPSEC via UDP port scanning, key exchange protocols and Simple Network Management Protocol (SNMP).
+The enumeration phase for this machine will take us through setting up an IPsec VPN via UDP port scanning, key exchange protocols and exploiting the Simple Network Management Protocol (SNMP).

 ### Initial Port Scan
-We can start by using our usual nmap command,  my go to usage of nmap is ``nmap -T4 -sC -sV [target-IP] -oN Conceal.nmap`` with the IP of our target.
-However the initial scan is being blocked, although we will be able to ping the target, using nmap currently yields the following result:
+We can start by using our usual Nmap command, my go to usage of Nmap is ``nmap -T4 -sC -sV [target-IP] -oN Conceal.nmap`` with the IP of our target.
+However the initial scan is being blocked, although we are able to ping the target, using Nmap currently yields the following result:

 ![img](assets/nmap_scan_1.png)